 3.00 Misconduct Any conduct determined by the tournament director detrimental to the tournament, will subject your team or individual participants (players / coaches) of the team to suspension, game cancellation with a loss, or possible dismissal from the tournament without refund.
 If a player, coach, or fan is kicked out of a game, they must sit out the next game (including semi finals and finals).
 As a coach, you are responsible for your players as well as your fans.

-3.01 Regulation Game for 8u thru 12u will consist of 6 innings or a 1 hour 45 minute time limit.
-Regulation Game for 13u and 14u will consist of 7 innings or a 2 hour time limit.
+3.01 Regulation Game for 8u thru 12u will consist of 6 innings or a 1 hour 45 minute time limit, no new inning starts.
+Regulation Game for 13u and 14u will consist of 7 innings or a 2 hour time limit, no new inning starts.
 There is no time limit on championship games.
 Games ending in a tie after the time limit will be determined by using the Texas Shootout Format.
 If a game is tied after the time limit has been completed,the tie-breaker rule will go into effect.
 If the time limit has not been reached, the teams will go into extra innings.
 Each team puts the batter who is scheduled to bat last in that respective half of the inning on second base, no outs, each batter has a 3 balls and 2 strike counts, and plays out a full inning.
 This happens until the tie is broken and the game is complete.
 No Texas Shootout during Championship games, the game will be played until there is a winner.

 3.02 Official Game for 8u thru 12u is 4 complete innings and for 13u & 14u is 5 complete innings if called because of adverse weather or darkness.

 • Teams can use either 9 or 10 defensive players.
 One player must play the pitching position and one must play the catching position.
 Teams using 10 defensive players, four players must play the outfield position.